 BAM want to develop circular economy thinking within the built environment, but to do this, clients, designers, contractors and suppliers must all collaborate to find new solutions.
-When we saw an opportunity to examine possible circular lighting solutions at the BAM FM-managed Cheshire Police Authority Headquarters and Force Training Centre, we were keen to engage the client and lighting supplier, Whitecroft Lighting, to take full advantage of the opportunity.
+Following their involvement in a joint learning series with the Supply Chain Sustainability School, Whitecroft lighting has worked with BAM to deliver a circular lightingsolution for the BAM FM-managed Cheshire Police Authority Headquarters and Force Training Centre.

 Ageing lighting systems…

 BAM has a longstanding relationship with the Cheshire Police Authority (CPA) - in 2003 we built their 23,000m2 Headquarters and Force Training Centre, and since then has continued to provide a full range of FM services for them.
 In 2018 we recognised a need to update the building’s 15 year-old internal lighting system as a significant number of the old light fittings were starting to need replacing, and the lighting’s control system could only be maintained by rewiring each fitting.
 Maintaining the current lighting system would cause ongoing and significant disruption to the CPA, so instead we proposed to upgrade their lighting, in a solution that reused many of the existing fittings and also enabled increased functionality, efficiency and a healthier work environment.